 Experience The Salmon River Run

-I do not want to start this article by sounding like some old geezer, but at the risk of sounding like one, here I go.
-As you talk to someone that has spent many years fishing the tributaries of Lake Ontario, they tell you about how things change and evolve.
+I don’t want to start this article by sounding like an old-timer, but at the risk of doing just that, here goes.
+Anyone who has spent years fishing the tributaries of Lake Ontario will tell you how much things change and evolve over time.

-Unfortunately, most of the time these discussions are about negatives.
-But this time I have a strong positive for you: the growing numbers of the early Salmon River run near Pulaski, NY.
-These numbers have been growing slowly but steadily over the years, but, over the last few seasons, the Salmon river offers an increase in numbers of salmon running earlier than normal.
+Unfortunately, many of these discussions tend to focus on negatives.
+However, I have a strong positive to share: the growing numbers of early salmon in the Salmon River near Pulaski, NY.
+While these numbers have been increasing slowly but steadily over the years, recent seasons have seen a significant uptick in salmon running earlier than usual.

 Why Are Salmon Running Earlier in the Lake Ontario Tributaries?